6. The business of mission, 11:1-12:50

 ouk erisei (erizw) fut. "he will not quarrel" - he will not strive, challenge, quarrel, wrangle, argue.
 The servant is not a loud-mouthed argumentative type who shoves his opinions down the throats of others.

-suntetrimmenon (suntribw) perf. pas. part. "[a] bruised [reed]" - having been crushed, bruised, broken.
+suntetrimmenon (suntribw) perf. pas. part. "[a] bruised [reed]" - [a reed] having been crushed, bruised, broken [he will not break].
 The participle is adjectival, attributive, limiting "reed", a reed which has been bruised.
 The metaphor describes a weak and feeble thing, battered by circumstance.
 So, the reed may be bent / crushed, but the Servant will not break it off.
 Most translations stay with the image, but it probably doesn't impact on the modern mind.
 Peterson's "he won't walk over anyone's feelings", is a possibility, or better "he will be gentle to those who are weak", TH.

-tufomenon (tufw) perf. pas. part. "[a] smoldering [wick]" - having been smoking [linen = linen lamp wick].
+tufomenon (tufw) perf. pas. part. "[a] smoldering [wick]" - [and] having been smoking [linen = linen lamp wick he will not extinguish].
 The participle is adjectival, attributive, limiting "wick".
 Again, the metaphor images the gentle nature of the Servant.
 The lamp may be flickering, just staying alight, but the Servant won't snuff it out.
 Again, most translations stay with the metaphor.
 Peterson suggests "won't push you into a corner", but this is too limiting.
-Anyway, the point is that the Servant will "not deal harshly with (discard) those who are frail and weak", TH.
+Anyway, the point is that the Servant will "not deal harshly with (discard) those who are frail and weak", TH, and those who serve the Servant must do likewise, ie., the image illustrates the nature of Christian mission.

-eJwV an + subj. "till [he leads]" - until [he drives out, casts out / brings forth].
-This construction forms an indefinite temporal clause which refers to a future time, as NIV.
+eJwV an + subj. "till [he leads]" - until [brings forth, leads].
+This construction introduces an indefinite temporal clause which refers to a future time, as NIV.

-thn krisin (iV ewV) "justice" - judgment.
-As above, v18.
+thn krisin (iV ewV) "justice" - judgment, justice.
+Accusative direct object of the verb "to cast out" = "to lead", cf., v18.
 "Until he makes his judgment victorious", Barclay.

 In the end, the hope of salvation rests with God's Servant, a hope realized by trusting him.

-elpiousin (elpizw) fut. "will put their hope" - will hope.
+elpiousin (elpizw) fut. "will put their hope" - [the Gentiles] will hope.
 Israel's hope of salvation, of a kingdom, of the fulfillment of the Abrahamic covenant, realized in and through the Jewish messiah / the Servant, is a hope which the nations / Gentiles are invited to entertain.
-Matthew uses the word "hope" because he is quoting scripture, but the sense leans toward a faith/trust word; "and all people will put their trust in him / will place their confidence in him", trusting him for their eternal salvation.
+Matthew uses the word "hope" because he is quoting scripture, but the sense leans toward a faith / trust; "and all people will put their trust in him / will place their confidence in him", trusting him for their eternal salvation.